prudvikeshav/KodeKloudEngineer/Kubernetes/Set Resource Limits in Kubernetes Pods.md

-### Problem Statement
+## Problem Statement:

-#### The Nautilus DevOps team has noticed performance issues in some Kubernetes-hosted applications due to resource constraints.
+ The Nautilus DevOps team has noticed performance issues in some Kubernetes-hosted applications due to resource constraints.
 To address this, they plan to set limits on resource utilization.
 Here are the details

-#### Create a pod named httpd-pod with a container named httpd-container.
-Use the httpd image with the latest tag (specify as httpd:latest).
+ Create a pod named *httpd-pod* with a container named *httpd-container*.
+Use the *httpd* image with the latest tag (specify as httpd:latest).
 Set the following resource limits

-#### Requests: Memory: 15Mi, CPU: 100m
+ Requests: Memory: *15Mi*, CPU: *100m*

-#### Limits: Memory: 20Mi, CPU: 100m
+ Limits: Memory: *20Mi*, CPU: *100m*

-### Solution
+## Solution:

-#### Creating a pod with resource limits
+ Creating a pod with resource limits.

 ```yaml
 apiVersion: v1